Awwd Water Pressure

 Project Overview

-The Alderwood Water & Wastewater District (AWWD) is beginning the second phase of the Water Pressure Reduction project in the Canyon Park/Bothell East area, located in unincorporated Snohomish County and City of Bothell.
-This project will improve the reliability, efficiency, and resilience of its water distribution system and address high-water pressure areas that exceed the pressure recommendations of AWWD and the Washington Department of Health.
+The Alderwood Water & Wastewater District (AWWD) is starting the second phase of our Water Pressure Reduction Project in the Canyon Park/Bothell East area, which includes part of unincorporated Snohomish County and City of Bothell.
+The project aims to improve the reliability, efficiency, and resilience of the water distribution system, while reducing high-water pressure in areas that exceed AWWD and Washington Department of Health guidelines.

 Project Improvements

-High water pressure poses several problems including increased risk of system failure, difficulty operating system valves, risk of property damage, as well as safety hazards to AWWD employees and others.
-This project will reduce water pressure by approximately 60 psi and is crucial in maintaining a safe and reliable water distribution system.
+High water pressure can create several issues including a greater risk of system failures, difficulty operating valves, potential property damage, and safety hazards for AWWD employees and the public.
+This project will lower water pressure by between approximately 30 to 80 psi, helping to maintain a safe, reliable water distribution system.

-• Install six new pressure reducing valve (PRV) stations and modify five existing PRV stations to create new water pressure zones.
+• Installing six new pressure reducing valve (PRV) stations and modifying five existing PRV stations to support the new zones;

-• Replace 125 feet of existing water main at the intersection of Richmond Road and Filbert Road (SR 524) and remove an existing PRV vault.
+• Replacing 125 feet of water main at Richmond Road and Filbert Road (SR 524) and removing an existing PRV vault;

-• Install 18 neighborhood water service shut-off valves.
+• Adding 18 neighborhood water service shut-off valves.

 Construction Impacts

-• Construction may impact travel and cause temporary water interruptions in the area which will be communicated prior to water shutting down (water interruptions are expected to last less than 8 hours).
+• Construction may affect travel and cause temporary water service interruptions.
+Any planned water shutoffs will be communicated in advance, and interruptions are expected to last less than eight hours.

-• If your house has a fire sprinkler system or your property has an irrigation system, the reduced pressure may impact the effectiveness of the system.
-You should consult with your system designer, specialist, and/or manufacturer for recommendations about testing and possible modifications.
-You will need to work with a fire sprinkler contractor to evaluate your existing fire sprinkler system to confirm the water demands of the system are not adversely impacted.
-Any recommended system testing and modifications are the owner’s responsibility.
+• If your home has a fire sprinkler system or your property has an irrigation system, reduced water pressure may impact the effectiveness of the system.
+We recommend consulting with your system designer, specialist, and/or manufacturer for guidance on testing and possible modifications.
+For fire sprinkler systems, work with a licensed fire sprinkler contractor to confirm that your system's water demand will not be negatively affected.
+Any recommended system testing or modifications will be the property owner's responsibility.
+If your contractor has questions or concerns about fire sprinkler requirements, please consult your local fire marshal.
+All work on automatic fire sprinkler systems must be performed by a licensed fitter or certificate of competency holder for that specific system type.

-• Most customers in this area have an existing PRV behind their meter due to the high-water pressure.
-Once the pressure is reduced, you may need to keep the PRV in service.
-For the customers that no longer need a PRV, the existing valve can be left in place, if desired.
+• Most customers in this area already have a pressure-reducing valve (PRV) behind their meter due to existing high-water pressure.
+After the pressure is lowered, you may still need to keep your PRV in service.
+If it is no longer needed, you can leave the existing valve in place if you choose.

 Project Schedule